Stories & photography by destination:

 - The Old Yakutsk

-The plane landed at a high speed at the Yakutsk airport, the capital of the Republic of Sakha (Yakutia).
-It touched down firmly on the icy runway, creating clouds of snow mixed with steam.
-The entire surroundings were covered in snow.
-People started to appear on the runway, bundled up like mummies.
-The flight attendant announced that the temperature in the city was minus 41 degrees.
-I gazed out the window as the plane slowly taxied on the runway, trying to imagine that kind of cold.
-I wondered if there was an air bridge or if we would have to walk or take a shuttle to the terminal.
-The first encounter with the low temperatures came during the transition to the air bridge... and yes, it immediately became clear what we were about to face the Yakutsk cold!
+The plane landed at high speed at Yakutsk airport, capital of the Republic of Sakha (Yakutia).
+It touched down firmly on the icy runway, sending up clouds of snow mixed with steam.
+Snow blanketed everything.
+People appeared on the runway, bundled up like mummies.
+The flight attendant announced the temperature: minus 41 degrees.
+I gazed out the window as the plane taxied slowly, trying to imagine that kind of cold.
+Would there be an air bridge, or would we have to walk—or take a shuttle—to the terminal?
+The first encounter with the extreme cold came during the transition to the air bridge... and yes, it immediately became clear what we were about to face—the Yakutsk cold!

-We spent a few more minutes outside, from the terminal to the bus, and then from the bus to the outer door of the hotel.
-It became evident that the difference between "outside" and "inside" was significant.
-Inside, the temperature was maintained at around 25 - 30 degrees, while "outside" the temperature ranged from minus 25 to minus 45 degrees.
-The lowest temperature we experienced was in Oymyakon in the evening upon our arrival - minus 48 to around minus 49 degrees, and the highest was somewhere along the way, around minus 25 degrees.
+We spent a few more minutes outside: from the terminal to the bus, then from the bus to the hotel's outer door.
+The difference between "outside" and "inside" was stark.
+Inside, temperatures stayed around 25–30 degrees.
+Outside, they ranged from minus 25 to minus 45 degrees.
+The coldest temperature we encountered was in Oymyakon the evening we arrived—minus 48 to 49 degrees.
+The warmest was somewhere along the way, around minus 25 degrees.

-The hotel, located in a large residential building in the center of Yakutsk, was clean and warm.
-The receptionists were friendly, although they seemed to be slow in pressing the button to open the front door in almost 80% of cases.
-There was one time when we were a little concerned because no one opened the door for us for nearly 10 minutes, and it was really cold outside.
-However, everything else about the hotel was great.
+The hotel, located in a large residential building in central Yakutsk, was clean and warm.
+The receptionists were friendly, though they were oddly slow to press the button that opened the front door—in nearly 80% of cases.
+Once, we grew concerned when no one opened the door for almost 10 minutes, and it was really cold outside.
+But everything else about the hotel was excellent.

 Yakutsk is black and white

-Yakutsk, the capital of the Republic of Sakha (Yakutia), holds the title for being the coldest city in the world.
-In January, the average temperature hovers around minus 40 degrees.
-Situated on the Lena River, it is the easternmost of the three powerful Siberian rivers and the second most voluminous after the Yenisei.
-Initially, the city was a small wooden fortress constructed in 1632 by Russian Cossacks who were exploring Siberia.
-Presently, Yakutsk has transformed into a bustling city with a population exceeding 270,000 people.
-The urban landscape comprises a blend of modern high-rise buildings, Soviet-era blocks, and traditional wooden houses.
-The city is built on permafrost, necessitating most structures to be supported by specialized concrete pillars to prevent the heat from thawing the frozen ground below.
-During winter, Yakutsk is often enveloped in fog, as the warm air emitted by houses, people, and vehicles remains trapped near the ground.
-This unique atmosphere lends the city a somewhat mystical appearance, attracting photographers and adventure-seekers alike.
+Yakutsk, the capital of the Republic of Sakha (Yakutia), is the coldest city in the world.
+In January, average temperatures hover around minus 40 degrees.
+The city sits on the Lena River—the easternmost of Siberia's three mighty rivers and the second most voluminous after the Yenisei.
+What began as a small wooden fortress built by Russian Cossacks in 1632 has grown into a bustling city of over 270,000 people.
+The urban landscape blends modern high-rises, Soviet-era blocks, and traditional wooden houses.
+Built on permafrost, most structures rest on specialized concrete pillars that prevent building heat from thawing the frozen ground below.
+In winter, Yakutsk is often shrouded in fog—warm air from houses, people, and vehicles gets trapped near the ground.
+This creates a mystical atmosphere that draws photographers and adventure-seekers from around the world.

 Yakutsk in winter